alexsnkr/sss-autofill/README.md

-# DO NOT REPACKAGE AND SELL AS YOUR OWN EXTENSION
+# DO NOT REPACKAGE AND SELL AS YOUR OWN

 # SSS Autofill
 Open source autofill extension for Shopify, Supreme, and Stripe.